devDucks/astroarch/README.md

  - `use-astro-bleeding-edge` => install bleeding edge packages for Kstars and INDI
  - `use-astro-stable` => install stable  packages for Kstars and INDI

+The AstroArch Tweak Tool utility allows you to easily run all these commands

 # Connecting via browser (noVNC)
 By default `AstroArch` will start a hostpot called `AstroArch`, to connect to that WiFi network use the password `astronomy`